Azure/azure-powershell/src/StorageSync/StorageSync/help/Register-AzStorageSyncServer.md

 # Register-AzStorageSyncServer

 ## SYNOPSIS
-This command will use to register sync server.
+This command registers a server to a storage sync service which creates a trust relationship.
+PowerShell or the Azure portal can then be used to configure sync on this server.

 ## SYNTAX